You Get What You Pay For (Usually)

 Videography can be a transient job.
 Young videographers may be doing videography during school or as a side gig.
 Ask prospective videographers about what to expect if you require edits in the future, for instance, if you were to change your logo or if a prominent staff member highlighted in the video were to leave.

 Nowadays the quality of your video has more to do with the skill of the person behind the camera than the camera itself, but the skilled videographer will also have access to the right tools when needed.
 Ask prospective videographers about how they’d approach the shoot technically.
-Will they shoot handheld, with tripod, or perhaps with a monopod or gimbal?
+Will they shoot handheld, with a tripod, or perhaps with a monopod or gimbal?
 How will they approach lighting and audio?
-Shooting in a veterinary practice often requires a lot of movement around the practice, so they’ll need to have a plan for setting up and moving about quickly, unless you’re looking for more of a “studio” look/feel.
+Shooting in a veterinary practice often requires a lot of movement around the practice, so they’ll need to have a plan for setting up and moving about quickly unless you’re looking for more of a “studio” look/feel.

 Videographer vs. Video Production Company

 Videography has its similarities with a one-man-band.
 A videographer is often also the editor, motion graphics designer, animal wrangler, sound designer, producer, business owner, and sometimes even an actor or voice talent.
 The right person will have a good balance of the things most important for your project.
 If all-around quality is important to you, you might want to look for a company that has specialists in the areas you need.
-For instance, our team is comprised of Fear Free Certified videographers, motion graphics designers, producers, administrative staff and a veterinary advisor.
+For instance, our team is comprised of Fear Free Certified videographers, motion graphics designers, producers, administrative staff, and a veterinary advisor.